Do you wonder if your age will hold you back from attaining your performance time goals?

 the resistance is the voice in the back of our head telling us to back off, be careful, go slow, compromise.

-This year, as difficult as it may be, I encourage you to do what Seth Godin does, do the things that scare you.
-What is your resistance?
+So, I encourage you to do what Seth Godin does, do the things that scare you.

 I am not going to question aspects of my training as I have in the past and neither should you.
 Do the best job you can do in your preparation and put all of your faith and energy into taking comfort in that.